-High Refresh Rate: The math is simple — higher the refresh rate, smoother will be your gaming experience.
+High Refresh Rate: The math is simple — the higher the refresh rate, the smoother will be your gaming experience.
 You'll get fewer stutters and lags, and of course, a better image.
 And it's recommended to get monitors that have refresh rates higher than 75Hz.
 Thankfully, monitors with high refresh rates have been rapidly increasing over the years.
 If you are lucky with deals, you can get a gaming monitor with a 165Hz refresh rate.

-Less Response Time: High refresh rate and low response time are what will get you smoother and stutter-free gaming experience.
+Less Response Time: High refresh rate and low response time are what will get you a smoother and stutter-free gaming experience.

 Screen Type: If you want a monitor, prey for gaming purposes, TN (Twisted Nematic) panels are the best ones to get.
 They are fast and sits well with the low-response time needed for games.
 However, they tend to have very narrow viewing angles.